• The Bendigo Rainbow Hub

 How much does the assessment cost?

-An initial appointment with one of our psychiatrists or registrars is $625.
+An initial appointment with our psychiatrist is $850.
 It isn't possible to say how long it will take to stabilise medication doses, but $150-250 is indicative for follow up appointments.
+With our nurse practitioner, the initial appointment is $450 with $180 follow up appointments and an appointment with our psychiatrist for $250 to get your medication started.

 Is there a Medicare rebate?

 In many cases, the answer is yes.
-You will need to get a referral from your GP or specialist to The Bendigo Rainbow Hub to qualify for Medicare rebates.
+You will need to get a referral from your GP for Medicare rebates with our psychiatrist.
+For our nurse practitioner or registrar, you must see them in person for the first appointment to qualify for a Medicare rebate.

 How should I prepare?